cdoremus/dotsub-fileupload-frontend-react/README.md

 The application should then be running at [http://localhost:3000](http://localhost:3000).

-See the dotsub-fileupload-frontent project for details on the application structure and requirements implementation.
+See the dotsub-fileupload-frontend project for details on the application structure and requirements implementation.

 ## Bugs and Improvements
 There are bugs and improvements that need to be done in this project:
+* The FileDataList component does not render when the page is first displayed.
-* You need to select the file upload twice and select a different file the second time
+* You need to select the file to upload twice and select a different file the second time
+* Submitting the metadata form does not re-render the FileDataList component.
 * The FileDataList component needs to be moved into the App component container
 * Unit and end-to-end tests need to be implemented
 * No About page is shown or navigation demonstrated